 Scenario A

 During the Unit 1 Spring 1R16 refueling outage (RFO), plant staff identified control rod drive mechanism nozzle 21 as leaking.
 To stop the leakage and repair the defect, the licensee applied for and received approval from the NRC to perform a non-code repair to the leaking nozzle weld.
 Workers repaired the nozzle weld and returned the unit to operation for another cycle.
 When the unit was shut down for RFO 1R17, visual examination of the reactor vessel head revealed repeat leakage of the nozzle.
-When reviewing the work order for the subject repair, the inspectors identified issues regarding the welding process such as use of incorrect weld wire and improper post heat treatment.
+When reviewing the work order for the subject repair, the inspectors identified several issues regarding the welding process such as use of incorrect weld wire and improper post heat treatment.
 As a result, the nozzle repair was not performed in accordance with the conditions established in the relief request or in accordance with the licensee’s repair plan.
 As a result, the inspectors and the licensee concluded that the repair method was inadequate to prevent recurrence of the original primary water stress-corrosion cracking.

 Scenario B